hyphal-domenico/ewallace.github.io/manual/_posts/2022-11-04-lab-tips-tricks.md

 We buy dry ice from [Chemistry Stores](https://www.chem.ed.ac.uk/research/facilities) in the [Joseph Black building](https://www.ed.ac.uk/maps/maps?building=0632).

-1. Point your web browser to [eStores](http://www.estores.finance.ed.ac.uk/) and purchase dry ice, usually 2x 10kg bags.
+1. It is theoretically possible to use People & Money to purchase dry ice, usually 2x 10kg bags.
 2. Go to chemistry stores with a trolley, another person, and insulated gloves.
 If in doubt ask a servitor for directions - it's past the mass spec room.
 3. Collect dry ice, bring it back on the trolley, and deposit it in the blue canister.
 Be careful because dry ice is heavy and dangerously cold.
 That's why you need the other person, the trolley, and the gloves.